What is Fine Art Photography?

 This is the question many couples are wondering as they look at the array of options for their wedding photography.
 And there are several answers!

-“Fine art” is a trend sweeping through the world of weddings.
+“Fine art” is a genre sweeping through the world of weddings.
 It encompasses every aspect of the planning and design of a wedding.
 It generally features an elegant, pared-back style with a strong emphasis on seasonal, loose, floral design.
 Colours, dresses, accessories and makeup vary but tend to lean towards soft, natural and organic looks.

 Most accurately however, the fine art wedding movement stems from a revival of film photography.
 This is really important to note.
 The look and feel of overexposed film tones is the defining factor of fine art wedding photography.
 Pioneered by Jose Villa and spearheaded by blogs like Wedding Sparrow, film photography is at the heart of fine art wedding style.